Skeeboo/skeeboomusic.com/content/home/music.md

 +++

-"Moods and modes" is my current project: a collection of short tracks, each one exploring a different scale or mode and the feelings they inspire.
+"Moods and modes" is my current project: a collection of short instrumental tracks, each one exploring a different musical scale or mode and the feelings they inspire.

 Expect a couple of new tracks every month.
 Enjoy!